 The production of P. peruviana can be an alternative for export purposes in Argentina, where there are still no commercial crops of this species (Quiroga & Kirschbaum, 2021), so the information available in the country on this fruit crop is practically nonexistent.
-It is interesting that in the region known as northwestern Argentina (subtropical climate), there are native Physalis species that produce edible fruits, such as P. peruviana, P. pubescens (Martínez, 1998), P. victoriana (Toledo, 2013), and P. viscosa (Arenas & Kamienkowski, 2013), but these plants are not yet cultivated.
+It is interesting to note that in the region known as Northwest Argentina (subtropical climate), in addition to P. peruviana, there are native species of Physalis that produce edible fruits, such as P. pubescens (Martínez, 1998), P. victoriana (Toledo, 2013) and P. viscosa (Arenas & Kamienkowski, 2013), but these plants are not yet cultivated.